Improve and simplify AWS and Kubernetes infrastructure management

 Networking, in the context of computer science and information technology, refers to the practice of connecting computers, servers, mainframes, network devices, peripherals, or other devices to exchange data and share resources.
 It encompasses both the physical (hardware) and logical (software) aspects of connections between devices.
 The primary goal of networking is to enable the sharing of data and resources, thereby improving efficiency and accessibility within and across computing environments.
 Networks can vary in size, ranging from simple local area networks (LANs) connecting a few devices in a single office, to complex wide area networks (WANs) spanning multiple geographic locations around the globe.
 Networking technologies and protocols facilitate communication and data transfer across these connections, adhering to standardized rules to ensure reliable and secure information exchange.

-Our experience with AWS SSM helped us build repeatable operational patterns and internal tooling that clients used to manage fleets securely, reduce manual server work, and standardize day-2 operations across AWS accounts and environments.
+Our experience with AWS SSM helped us develop repeatable operating patterns, automation assets, and governance guardrails that clients used to standardize day-2 operations across AWS accounts and hybrid server fleets.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple AWS SSM use-cases, and it enables us to deliver high-quality AWS SSM setups that are secure, observable, and practical to operate at scale.
-For broader context on AWS systems management capabilities, see AWS Systems Manager documentation.
+This experience helped us accumulate significant knowledge across patching, access, automation, inventory, and fleet governance use-cases, and it enables us to deliver high-quality AWS SSM setups that are practical to operate and audit over time.

 Some of the things we can help you do with AWS SSM include: